 Little Sparta’s Head Gardener, George Gilliland, has overseen the maintenance and development of the garden, and the conservation of its numerous individual artworks, since 2012.
 Until 2016, George’s work was supported by gardener Ralph Irving, who worked with Ian Hamilton Finlay and Sue Finlay for many years.
 This continuity has ensured Finlay’s original vision for the garden is maintained.
 George’s work today is supported by members of the Little Sparta Trust and by volunteers.
 This page features George’s monthly Gardener’s Diary, published with the Little Sparta Newsletters.

 …Out like a lamb.
-Out like a lamb…. a month of extreme and unpredictable contrasts as days of stormy winds and cold sleety rain give way to clear blue skies
+A month of extreme and unpredictable contrasts as days of stormy winds and cold sleety rain give way to clear blue skies and much milder temperatures.

 Expectations of spring.
 It seems extraordinary that a month which ends basking in bright blue skies and unexpected warm bright sunshine began in snow and freezing cold with everything muffled